-Have you seen the dramatic cliffs, sea stacks and ruins of Muness Castle on Unst first-hand?
+Have you seen the dramatic cliffs, sea stacks and ruins of Muness Castle first-hand?

-If not, we thoroughly recommend pondering a little trip to Unst next year!
+If not, we thoroughly recommend pondering a little trip to Unst this year!

 Mousa is something of a bird haven with the island today a RSPB Nature Reserve.

-Easily reached via short boat ride from the Shetland mainland, the key point of interest on Mousa is it’s Iron Age Broch.
+Reached via short boat ride from the Shetland mainland, the key point of interest on Mousa is its Iron Age Broch.